 The Ratana Community Board comprises of five members.
 Electors in the Ratana Community elect four members triennially.
-The fifth member is the Turakina Ward Councillor.
+The fifth member is a Southern Ward Councillor.

 The Taihape Community Board comprises of six members.
-Electors in the Taihape Community elect four members triennially and the Rangitikei District Council appoints any two of the Taihape Ward Councillors as members of the Community Board.
+Electors in the Taihape Community elect four members triennially and the Rangitikei District Council appoints any two of the Northern Ward Councillors as members of the Community Board.
+The Taihape Community Board boundary was amended to be the same as the Northern Ward boundary.

-Both Community Boards elect their own Chairperson at their first meeting after the triennial election.
+Both Community Boards elect their own Chairperson and Deputy Chairperson at their first meeting after the triennial election.

-The Council reviewed the Community Board structures in 2012 as part of the Representation Review.
+The Council reviewed the Community Board structures in 2018/2019 as part of the Representation Review.
 It was decided, following public consultation, to retain both Boards.

-&lt;sup>14 LGA 2002 s.
+14 LGA 2002 s.
 52